puppetlabs/design-system/packages/react-components/source/react/library/icon/Icon.md

 5. _Engineering_: Rename dasherized attributes like `fill-rule` with React-compatible properties like `fillRule`.
 6. _Engineering_: Add the icon to [icons.js](https://github.com/puppetlabs/design-system/blob/master/packages/react-components/source/react/library/icon/icons.js), specifying the icon name and native SVG sizes (usually "medium" for 16px but optionally also "tiny" for 8px, "small" for 12px, or "large" for 24px).

+## Disclaimer
+These icons include material from third parties and may be protected by their own, independent trademarks.
+Use of these materials is for illustrative purposes only and is not intended to infringe on the copyright or trademark of any of these third parties.
+Use of these materials does not imply endorsement by Puppet of the trademark holders.

 ## Related

 - [Button](#/React%20Components/Button): Buttons are able to render an icon as part of the component